foges/cgls_cuda/README.md

 ####Example Usage - Abstract Operator

-CGLS can also be used if you have an abstract operator that computes `Ax` and `A^Tx`.
-To do so, you must define a GEMV-like functor that inherits from the abstract class `cgls::Gemv`
+You may also want to use CGLS if you have an abstract operator that computes `Ax` and `A^Tx`.
+To do so, define a GEMV-like functor that inherits from the abstract class

 ```
 template <typename T>